yelloworangebananaa/biogemma_lora/README.md

 - Whether the answer changed
 - Whether the change was wrong-to-right or right-to-wrong

-This would provide more useful evidence than aggregate accuracy alone.
+This provides more useful evidence than aggregate accuracy alone.

-### Priority 7: Perform Paired Statistical Analysis
+### 7. Perform Paired Statistical Analysis

 Because the same questions are answered by both models, paired methods should be used.